Austin metro

 - Georgetown and Pflugerville (north metro): heavy hail exposure plus rapid suburban growth.
 Common job: full impact-rated upgrade with carrier-credit documentation.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Austin homeowners
+How we connect Austin homeowners

-Network contractors in the Austin metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent verification, and a 4.0+ aggregated review-score floor.
+Network contractors in the Austin metro carry one-million-dollar-or-higher general liability coverage, current workers' comp, demonstrated Roofing Contractors Association of Texas (RCAT) credentialing or equivalent, and a 4.0+ aggregated review-score floor.
 For standing-seam metal projects we additionally verify standing-seam-specific install experience.
 Metal is a different skill from asphalt and the failure modes differ.

 To pick the right next step: